blinklabs-io/ansible-cardano/README.md

-# cardano-node-ansible
+# Ansible Collection - cloudstruct.cardano_node

-Ansible playbooks to install cardano nodes of various types on both cloud and bare metal linux servers.
+Ansible playbooks and roles to install Cardano nodes of various types on both cloud and bare metal linux servers.